 3. Lines of Credit

-Business lines of credit are an extremely flexible solution that a financing option resembles a credit card.
-Business owners can draw money from an established credit line and pay interest rates on balance owed.
-It’s a simple, flexible, and revolving solution that is perfect for seasonal operations or those that may struggle with unforeseen hurdles.
+Business lines of credit are extremely flexible in that a financing option resembles a credit card.
+Business owners can draw money from an established credit line and pay interest rates on the balance owed.
+It's a simple, flexible, and revolving solution perfect for seasonal operations or those struggling with unforeseen hurdles.

 Lines of Credit Breakdown: